ctthang/OIDC/src/CSharp/mtls-client/README.md

 - Uses a client certificate for mTLS at the token endpoint.
 - Displays Access Token after login.
 - Allows users to call the HelloWorld API through a server-side proxy that includes the client certificate in the HTTPS connection.
+- **NEW**: Supports HTTP Message Signatures per RFC 9421 when calling the API endpoint.

 ### Console app (Client Credentials Flow with mTLS and DPoP Support)